Brood reduction: Infanticide

-Brood reduction often occurs as infanticide, the killing nestlings by members of the same species.
+Brood reduction often occurs as infanticide, the killing of nestlings by members of the same species.
 Infanticide can be done by siblings, which is referred to as siblicide, or by the parents, which is called filial infanticide.
 In virtually all species, brood reduction only occurs via siblicide, however in some species such as the white stork, filial infanticide has been observed.
 Siblicide often occurs via harassment and intimidation, preventing the smaller chicks from having enough food.
 However, fatal aggression between siblings is also common.

 Brood reduction by means of siblicide can be facultative or obligate.
 Facultative brood reduction depends on the conditions of that particular year, and only occurs when there is a limit to the resources available for the nestlings.
 Obligate brood reduction always occurs and does not depend on food availability.

 Hatching asynchrony results in a dominance hierarchy between the nestlings, which often leads to the death of the youngest sibling.
 This can be seen in several species of birds of prey, such as eagles, and depends on the size difference between the siblings and therefore the amount of time that passes between each egg hatching.
 In the crowned eagle, the time interval between eggs hatching is 3 days, and in this species the brood reduction observed is obligate.
 In other eagle species, such as the greater spotted eagle and the imperial eagle, the hatching interval is only 2 days, and the type of brood reduction observed is facultative brood reduction.